 Tory MP arrested on suspicion of rape banned from parliament

-The unnamed MP has been asked not to attend parliament while a police investigation is ongoing.
+The unnamed MP has been asked by his party’s whips not to attend parliament while a police investigation is ongoing.

 Register for free to continue reading